Visit Mgahinga Gorilla Park –Small Park – many Things to Do and See

 The Kigali International Airport is just 3-hours from Mgahinga Gorilla Park, which is better than flying into Entebbe if Mgahinga Gorilla Park is your chosen destination.

-Kigali – which has become the Gateway for Central and Southwest Uganda and is the easiest way to start your safari in Mgahinga Gorilla Park and Southwest Uganda.
+Kigali has become the Gateway for Central and Southwest Uganda.
+To begin in Kigali is the easiest way to start your safari in Mgahinga Gorilla Park and Southwest Uganda.